kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

-I'm Kun Hwi, and I am a software engineer at C3.ai on the Cloud Infrastructure Team.
-I'm working to create a scalable platform that provides businesses and data scientists with a low-code solution so they can think more about energy management, fraud detection, health monitoring, and predictive maintenance.
+I'm Kun Hwi, and I am a software engineer at C3.ai on the Cloud Infra Team.
+I'm working to build a scalable platform for our product to help businesses abstract away code and think more about energy management, health monitoring, and predictive maintenance.

-I personally have a lot of interest in distributed systems and cloud services.
-Here on my GitHub, I openly share topics in systems design, various algorithms, and fundamentals in computer science.
-You can also view some of my personal projects I've done in the past.
+Here on my GitHub, I openly share what I know about systems design, distributed systems, and modern cloud tools.
+Feel free to also view some of my cool past projects :)

 <br />